 Jenifer leads and coordinates financial management of the agency, provides numbers and guidance to staff where needed, and works with the Board of Directors and the Finance Committee.
 She is our longest-serving employee, having joined the team in 1996!
 She can often be found camping with her husband in their fifth wheel, enjoying the Northwest, and spending time with grandchildren.
 She is an amazing quilter and loves chocolate!

-Caitlin Moore is the Program Manager for TOGETHER!'s Rainier programs.
 Caitlin grew up in the Pacific Northwest riding her fixie-bike and playing in the vegetable garden with her dad.
 She has a Bachelor of Science focused on genetics from Evergreen State College and a Master of Arts in Policy Studies from University of Washington.
-She loves to travel and has visited over ten countries; including working on a small farm in France.
-Some of her favorite things are reading books, hiking, and playing acoustic guitar.
+She loves to travel and has visited over ten countries; including spending a month working on a small farm in France.
+Some of her favorite things to do besides travel are reading books, hiking, and cooking.

-Eva coordinates the day-to-day operations of our before- and- after-school and summer 21st Century Club House program at 3 elementary school sites in the North Thurston Public Schools district.
+Eva coordinates the day-to-day operations of our Community Schools initiative offerings in Tumwater, Yelm and Rochester school districts.
 Eva was born in San Francisco, California and moved to Olympia in 2007.
 Eva loves it here!
 Eva studied science at The Evergreen State College and is still very much a self-proclaimed nerd.
 When not working, Eva is either walking their dog, watching science fiction or hanging out with their sister who also lives in Olympia.
 Eva is passionate about youth and social justice work and is studying at University of Washington Tacoma to get their Masters in Social Work.
 Eva is also very silly and can be spotted dancing around in the office from time to time.